bogardpd/lodging_data_utils/README.md

 | business_night_count | Number of nights away from home for business travel |
 | personal_night_count | Number of nights away from home for personal travel |

+The CSV will include all years from the first year with data through the present year.
+Years with no business nights or no personal nights will show `0` in the appropriate night count column.

 #### Script

 `annual_night_counts.py`